 - Provided notes and handouts prepare you for the exam.

-- Discuss problems with other engineers preparing to take the exam.
+- Discuss problems with other engineers, faculty, and students preparing to take the exam.

 - Availability to experts…your instructors (University of Tulsa Faculty).